-- 1. As developed in this July 1, 2015 actuarial valuation, the actuarially determined employer contribution (ADEC) for the next fiscal year ending June 30, 2017 is \$6,954,295. - 2.
-The market value of assets earned a 0.85% rate of return for the plan year ending June 30, 2015.
+- 1. As developed in this June 30, 2016 actuarial valuation, the actuarially determined employer contribution (ADEC) for the fiscal year ending June 30, 2018 is \$7,430,222. - 2.
+The market value of assets earned a 0.13% rate of return for the plan year ending June 30, 2016.
 The actuarial value of assets is set equal to market value.
-This return was less than of the 7.50% investment return assumption, causing an investment loss of \$1,564,895. - 3.
-The ADEC increased from \$6,607,532 in last year's valuation to \$6,954,295 this year.
-The ADEC as a percentage of payroll increased from 205.02% to 219.06%.
-The unfunded actuarial liability increased from \$58,180,013 to \$60,676,233.
-Since the Plan is closed to new entrants, as the payroll continues to decrease, the contribution as a percent of payroll will grow.
-The increase in required contributions was mostly due to investment losses, contributions paid less than the recommended amount and salary increases greater than expected. - 4.
+This return was less than the 7.50% investment return assumption, causing an investment loss of \$1,631,785. - 3.
+The ADEC increased from \$6,954,295 in last year's valuation to \$7,430,222 this year.
+The unfunded actuarial liability increased from \$60,676,233 to \$66,207,659.
+The contribution increased primarily because the actual contributions paid were less than the recommended amount. - 4.
+The System was closed to new entrants effective July 1, 1999.
+This year there was a 30% decrease in the number of active participants with the number of actives dropping from 30 to 21.
+There was a corresponding increase in the number of participants receiving benefits, up from 83 annuitants last year to 92 annuitants this year.

+- 5. The System's funded percentage has declined from 27.55% to 24.30%.
+In an effort to improve the funded percentage, the Town has evaluated the impact of contribution increases and benefit cutbacks under a possible funding improvement plan.
+However, these proposals have not yet been implemented. - 6.
+Plan assets are currently equivalent to less than four years of projected benefit payments.
+The imbalance between the benefit levels in the System and the resources available to pay for them must be addressed.
+We are available to prepare solvency projections upon request. - 7.
 Governmental Accounting Standards Board (GASB) Statements No. 67 and No. 68 are effective for fiscal years beginning after June 15, 2013 and June 15, 2014, respectively.
 GASB 67 and 68 information is not included in this report.
-Segal provided preliminary GASB 67 disclosure information as of June 30, 2015 on November 6, 2015.
-GASB 68 information for the Fiscal Year ending June 30, 2015 was provided in last year's valuation report.
-Upon receipt of audited asset information, final GASB 67 disclosure information will be prepared.
+GASB 67 disclosure information as of June 30, 2016 and GASB 68 information for the fiscal year ending June 30, 2016 will be provided in a separate letter.